Physician Assistant Salary 2026

 Barton insight:

-The 2025 AAPA Salary Report showed median PA compensation rising to $140,000, up from $134,000 in 2024 — a 4.5% year-over-year increase.
+The 2025 AAPA Salary Reportshowed median PA compensation rising to $140,000, up from $134,000 in 2024, a 4.5% year-over-year increase.
 Nearly 58% of full-time PAs also reported receiving bonuses, with median bonus compensation around $6,000 annually.

-Why PA Salaries Vary Across Sources
+Why Physician Assistant Salaries Vary

 Physician Assistant Hourly Rates